 The protein has a calculated MW of 14 kDa (monomer).
-As a result of glycosylation, The protein migrates as 19 kDa and 20kDa under reducing (R) condition and 40-45 kDa (homodimer) under non-reducing (NR) condition on SDS-PAGE gel.
+As a result of glycosylation, the protein migrates as 19 kDa and 20kDa under reducing (R) condition, and 40-45 kDa (homodimer) under non-reducing (NR) condition (SDS-PAGE).

 Less than 1.0 EU per μg by the LAL method.